apache/beam-site/contribute/contribution-guide.md

 ### Feature Branches

-Some larger features are developed on a feature branch before being merged into master.
+Some larger features are developed on a feature branch before being merged into `master`.
 In particular, this is often used for initial development of new components like SDKs or runners.

 #### Developing

-To contribute to code on a feature branch, use the same process as above, but replace `master` with the [name of the branch](/contribute/work-in-progress/#feature-branches).
+To contribute code on a feature branch, use the same process as above, but replace `master` with the [name of the branch](/contribute/work-in-progress/#feature-branches).

 In additional, you'll want to frequently merge in changes from `master` in order to prevent life on the branch from deviating too far from reality.